Cosmological-Billiards Groups and self-adjoint BKL Transfer Operators: Comparison with the BMG

-The Selberg trace formula will not therefore be described according to a suitable conjugacy subclass of the modular group, being $\Gamma_2(PGL(2,C))$ and $PGL(2,C)$ larger (with respect to the modular group) groups.\\ The cyclic identities of their language codes describing periodic orbits define the parity of the wavefunction solving the WDW equation for this implementation of the Einstein field equations, according to the number of BKL epochs contained in all the BKL eras which the periodic orbit consists of.
+While the BMG is obtained from a desymmetrizzation of the domain of the $SL(2,Z)$ group, the BMG is due to the symmetry-quotienting of the big billiard table according to the presence of the symmetry walls.\\ \\ The BKL map for the small billiard consist of a different number of Weyl reflections, according to the different subregions of the reduced phase space where the first epoch of each small-billiard era is issued from.
+This property further explains the \textit{physical} content of the $\top_{XY^n}$ maps: as a different succession of matrices is implied for every $\top_{XY^n}$, in particular, those with $n$ odd will contain and odd number of (Weyl) reflections, while those with $n$ even will contain an even number of (Weyl) reflections.\\ As far as the time evolution and cyclic identities are concerned, one remarks that the Selberg trace formula will not therefore be described according to a suitable conjugacy subclass of the modular group, being $\Gamma_2(PGL(2,C))$ and $PGL(2,C)$ larger (with respect to the modular group) groups.\\ The cyclic identities of their language codes describing periodic orbits define the parity of the wavefunction solving the WDW equation for this implementation of the Einstein field equations, according to the number of BKL epochs contained in all the BKL eras which the periodic orbit consists of.\\ Taking into account the sequence of simple reflections from Table \ref{table1} allows one to implement the transfer operator on the forms chosen after the BKL quantum numbers with the help of the proper choice of a surface oof section of the Poincar\'e return map on the complete phase space; the Selberg trace formula acts accordingly.